Christmas Candy Cane Cookies

 - 2 Tbsp Granulated Sugar

-2 Tbsp Crushed Candy Canes (2 Candy Canes)
+2 Tbsp Crushed Peppermint Candy Canes (2 Candy Canes)

 In a seperate bowl combine your flour, baking powder, salt and powdered sugar.

-Gradually add your dry ingredients into your butter mixture and mix until well mixed and a dough has formed.
+Gradually add your dry ingredients into your butter mixture and mix on low until well mixed and a dough has formed.

-Remove the dough from the bowl and gently knead it into a log or ball, then divide it into 2 equal halves.
+Remove the dough from the bowl and gently knead it into a log or ball, then divide the dough in half to form 2 equal parts.

-Now wrap each section of dough in plastic wrap and place it in the fridge for at least 4 hours.
+Now wrap each section of dough in plastic wrap and refrigerate at least 4 hours.

-When you are ready to make your cookies preheat the oven to 350.
+When you are ready to make your cookies preheat the oven to 350 and line a cookie sheet with parchment paper or a silicone baking mat.

 In a small bowl combine 2 Tablespoons of sugar and crushed candy canes and mix together, set aside.

-Next roll the dough into 5 inch ropes (or worms if you’re making these with kids!)
+Next roll the white and red dough to make 2 – 5 inch ropes (or worms if you’re making these with kids!)

-Next twist the dough ropes together, form them into a candy cane shape and place them on a cookie sheet.
+Next twist red and white cookie dough ropes together and pinch the ends to keep the pieces of dough together.
+Form them into a candy cane shape and place them on a cookie sheet.

 If at any time while making your cookies the dough becomes too soft you can place it back into the fridge.

-Remove them from the oven and immediately sprinkle them with your sugar and candy cane mixture.
+Remove the cookies from the oven and immediately sprinkle them with your sugar and peppermint candy mixture.
 The heat from the cookies will melt the sugar and candy enough for it to stick.

 Place the cookies on a wire rack to cool completely.